 Teenager detained after child was shot at Baton Rouge apartment Friday morning

-BATON ROUGE - A teenager was questioned Friday morning after another child was reportedly shot and wounded at an apartment complex.
+BATON ROUGE - A teenager was questioned Friday morning after another child was shot and wounded at an apartment complex.

 The shooting was first reported shortly before 8 a.m. at the Copper Ridge apartments on Lobdell Boulevard, south of Greenwell Springs Road.

-Sources told WBRZ that the victim was taken to a hospital by an adult before paramedics arrived.
+Sources told WBRZ that a girl was taken to a hospital by an adult before paramedics arrived.
 Another juvenile was detained after the incident and was said to be 15 years old.

-A Baton Rouge Police spokesperson said the department responded to the shooting but had yet to figure out exactly what happened.
+A Baton Rouge Police spokesperson could not provide any other information related to the shooting as of Friday afternoon.

 More News